xenolog/l23network/README.md

 Usage
 -----
-Place this module at /etc/puppet/modules/l23network or to another directory, contains your puppet modules.
+Place this module at /etc/puppet/modules or to another path, contains your puppet modules.

 Include L23network module and initialize it.
 I recommend do it in early stage: